abdeoliveira/syncthing-tray-gtk3/README.md

 # syncthing-tray-gtk3
 Yet another Syncthing tray icon indicator.

 It is pretty simple.
-This code intends to monitor the state of synced local folders and  *one* remote device is connected.
+This code intends to monitor the state of synced local folders and  *one* remote device.
 There are 4 Syncthing states, each one corresponding to a specific tray icon:

 * Icon Alert: Syncthing server is not running.
 * Icon Close: Syncthing server is running and remote device is not connected.